muze-innovation/chassis/backend/README.md

 If the function returns a value:

-`TRUE` The data is valid.
+`TRUE` The source is valid.
-`FALSE` The data is invalid and will show an error.
+`FALSE` The source is invalid and will show an error.

 Example using method: